-10 Facts about the Tudors!
+10 facts about the Tudors!

-NG Kids discovers ten fast facts about the Tudors!
+Nat Geo Kids discovers ten fast facts about the Tudors!

 Ready for a trip back in time with National Geographic Kids?
 Then join us as we discover ten terrific facts about the Tudors.
 Just be sure to mind your head..!